melxincognito/bp-design-next/README.md

 npm i
 ```

-### 2. Create a .env file in the server folder to configure your local environment
+### 2. Create a .env file in the SERVER directory to configure your local environment

 ```
 touch .env